ltrel/universe-intruders/README.md

 You will need these things:
 - A computer.
 Preferably running Linux or Windows, I don't have a Mac to test it on
 - Dotnet SDK with the CLI tools
-- SFML and CSFML libraries if you are running Linux. on Windows these are included with SFML.Net
+- SFML and CSFML libraries if you are running Linux.
+On Windows these are included with SFML.Net

 Then follow these steps:
 1. Restore the C# project dependencies: `dotnet restore`